sensu/sensu-kubernetes-events/README.md

 #### API authentication
 In order to query the API, the check must authenticate.
-The normal use case would be for the check to be running from within a Kubernetes cluster and would make use of the `rest.InClusterConfig()` function to handle API host discovery and authentication automatically.
+The normal use case would be for the check to be running in a container in a Kubernetes pod and would make use of the `rest.InClusterConfig()` function to handle API host discovery and authentication automatically.
 That is described [here][8].
 This is the default behavior.

 To use "external" access requires the use of [kubeconfig files][9] similar to the kubectl command.
 This method is enabled via the `--external` flag.
 Additionally,